Anemone-P/PowerShell_Steganography/README.md

   Original on the left  <img width="232" height="229" alt="image" src="https://github.com/user-attachments/assets/3e4822dd-7bcf-4af1-88c9-c9f812bf0cdd" />   Encoded text on the right

-Below is random text encoded on a 100 x 100 image to show how the effect can look:
+Below is text encoded on a 100 x 100 image to show how the effect can look:
+The text: "This is a ton of example text using many characters so we get a lot of random Alpha valuezzzzz" I tried to include as many characters as possible to get as much affect as possible.

 <img width="100" height="100" alt="SmallTestImage_2" src="https://github.com/user-attachments/assets/43886d11-50c9-4de7-ba22-45e6abd277dd" />